dough10/Audiosync/README.md

 # audiosync V:1.0.0
 A python application with a HTML GUI created for writing an sd card or USB drive of audio files for playback in a Digital audio player or car entertainment system.

+- play audio files
 - writes files to desired destination (audio files, cover images, playlist files)
-- play audio files
 - option to convert flac or m4a file to mp3 to ensure playback on devices with limited file type support
 - option to create playlist (.cue for mp3 .m3u8 for flac) for each album transfered also generates a playlist listing any files with a modified date newer then a month old (new_files.m3u8)
 - podcast support: downloading, subscribing and listening
-- option to generate a radio.txt file for the "custom radio" feature on hiby players
-- WIP option .lrc file generation for song lyrics

 ## JSDocs Documentation